 Of course, these methods do work well… however, it still takes a serious toll out of your entertainment experience to require a secondary device.
 Keep in mind, there are many Roku hidden channels you can also access by viewing our complete list

-I personally enjoy a seamless experience without a secondary device… which is why I had reccomended the specific Firestick device I pointed out earlier in this post.
+I personally enjoy a seamless experience without a secondary device… which is why I had recommended the specific Firestick device I pointed out earlier in this post.

 Bottom line is that you can without a doubt get Facebook on Roku.
 The caveat is that there is no official app for Facebook and Facebook Watch on Roku.
 There’s also no way to download it as well as no private channel codes.